SWISS-MODEL/covid-19-Annotations-on-Structures/fetch_nextstrain/README.md

 TODO:

-- Give format to the output.
+- Give format to the output (done).
 - Select the fields of interest.
-- Replace protein names with UniProtKB AC
+- Replace protein names with UniProtKB AC (done).